Reece Topley: Domestic and franchise career

 On 1 September 2015, Hampshire County Cricket Club confirmed the signing of Topley from Essex at the end of the 2015 season.
 At the end of the 2018 season and yet another stress fracture, Topley underwent back surgery.

 In IPL 2021, he was asked for being a replacement for injured Josh Hazlewood by Chennai Super Kings, but he denied the offer as the cricketer feared by the hike of COVID-19 cases in India.
 In 2021, he was drafted by Oval Invincibles for the inaugural season of The Hundred.
 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.

 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.

 He is bought by Royal Challengers Bangalore to play in the IPL 2023 season for INR.
 1.90 Crore in the IPL auction held on 23 December 2022.
+In the first match of the 2023 season against Mumbai Indians he sustained a dislocated shoulder injury and was ruled out of the whole IPL season.

+In 2023 he was bought by the Northern Superchargers for the 2023 season of The Hundred.

+In 2024, he and his teammate from Royal Challengers Bangalore, Will Jacks, withdrew from the final stages of the IPL due to international duties.

+He was selected to play for Sylhet Strikers in 2025 Bangladesh Premier League.
+In 2025, he was recruited by the Mumbai Indians for the 2025 IPL season.